Chronic infectious arthritis is ongoing over weeks and is usually caused by mycobacteria, fungi, or bacteria with low pathogenicity.

 Examples of possible causes are Mycobacterium tuberculosis, M. marinum, M. kansasii, Candida species, Coccidioides immitis, Histoplasma capsulatum, Cryptococcus neoformans, Blastomyces dermatitidis, Sporothrix schenckii, Aspergillus fumigatus, Actinomyces israelii, and Brucella species.

-Unusual opportunistic organisms are possible in patients with hematologic cancers or HIV infection or who are taking immunosuppressive drugs.
+Unusual opportunistic organisms are possible in patients with hematologic cancers or HIV infection or who are taking immunosuppressive medications.
 A prolonged or recurrent illness and lack of response to conventional antibiotics suggest a mycobacterial or fungal cause.

 In chronic infectious arthritis, the synovial membrane can proliferate and can erode articular cartilage and subchondral bone.
-Onset is often indolent, with gradual swelling, mild warmth, minimal or no redness of the joint area, and aching pain that may be mild.
+Onset is often indolent, with gradual swelling, mild warmth, minimal or no erythema of the joint area, and aching pain that may be mild.
 Usually a single joint is involved.

 Patients should have fungal and mycobacterial cultures taken of synovial fluid or synovial tissue, as well as routine studies.
 Molecular testing techniques may also be useful, especially for detecting mycobacteria.